Drug Use Review Board

 are held quarterly and are open to the public.
 Anyone wishing to address the

 DUR Board may do so.
-Public comment is limited to five minutes per
+Public comment is limited to three minutes per

 speaker/organization (due to time constraints).
 Anyone presenting documents for